iambitttu/GitHub-User-Analytics-and-Recommendation-System/README.md

 ### Data Collection

-- Utilizes the GitHub API to fetch user data, handling API rate limits and incorporating error handling strategies.
+- Utilizes the GitHub API to fetch user data, handle API rate limits, and incorporate error-handling strategies.
 - Stores collected data in MongoDB in a structured format.
 - Implements batch collection to fetch at least 1000 users' data efficiently.